Congressional District # 02

 Soil contaminants at the Kysor Industrial site include volatile organic compounds (VOCs) such as trichloroethylene (TCE), trichloroethanoic acid, and xylenes.
 Groundwater in the shallow and intermediate aquifers at the site are also contaminated with VOCs, including the main contaminants of concern, TCE and tetrachloroethylene (PCE).
 These contaminants could pose a human health risk if people were to be exposed to them by drinking or coming into contact with contaminated groundwater.
 Exposure to TCE and PCE can cause carcinogenic (cancer-causing) and noncarcinogenic health effects; however, no one is currently drinking or coming into contact with contaminated groundwater from the site.

 In 1981, Kysor removed 700 cubic yards of contaminated soil from behind its plant and backfilled the area.
 However, state personnel overseeing the work noted strong odors and measured more than 100 parts per million of several VOCs remaining in site soil.
-During the 1980s and early 1990s, the entire Cadillac Industrial Park was extensively investigated, mostly by the state of Michigan.
+During the 1980s and early 1990s, the entire Cadillac Industrial Park was extensively investigated for environmental contaminants, mostly conducted by the state of Michigan.

 EPA selected a cleanup remedy for the Kysor Industrial site in September 1989 and then it issued an order to a group of potentially responsible parties (PRPs) to prepare the Remedial Design for addressing site contamination.
 In 1995, after the design was completed, EPA issued three enforcement orders to six industrial and individual PRPs for soil and groundwater cleanup.
 These orders addressed the cleanup of the entire Kysor Industrial site and the contaminated groundwater portion of the adjacent Northernaire site.